Emergency Dentist — Auburn, MA

 Dental emergencies always strike when you least expect them to.
 Maybe your child accidentally broke a tooth while playing sports or they woke up in the middle of the night with a toothache that brought them to tears.
 No matter what situation your little one is in, our team is ready to help.
 When you give us a call, we’ll schedule an emergency appointment and provide guidance on how you can handle the matter.
 Below, you’ll find important information on dealing with urgent dental situations.

-It’s impossible to provide a set price for your child’s dental emergency until we’ve had a chance to examine their condition more closely.
-During their appointment, we’ll perform a detailed evaluation to identify the root cause of the problem and determine the best treatment method.
-Rest assured – our team will thoroughly explain the pricing information and your financing options so you don’t have to worry about breaking the bank.
+It is impossible to provide a price for your child’s dental emergency until we have had a chance to examine their condition more closely.
+During their appointment, we will perform a detailed evaluation to identify the cause of the problem and determine the best treatment method.
+Rest assured — our team will thoroughly explain the pricing information and your financing options so you do not run into any unpleasant surprises.

 How to Prevent Dental Emergencies